The Endless Steppe: Summary

-Memoir
+Plot

-In 1941, young Esther Rudomin (as she was then called) lives a charmed existence in the pretty town of Vilna (Wilno) in northeast Poland (now the capital of Lithuania).
-She is a somewhat spoiled only child living with her large extended family, and her parents are wealthy and well-respected members of the Jewish community, largely due to her father's skilled trade as an electrical engineer.
+In 1941, young Esther Rudomin (as she was then called) lives a charmed existence in the pretty town of Vilnius (Wilno) in northeast Poland (now the capital of Lithuania).
+She is a somewhat spoiled only child living with her large extended family in a manor house owned by her grandparents, and her parents are wealthy and well-respected members of the Jewish community, largely due to her father's skilled trade as an electrical engineer.
 Despite the Nazi invasion and the Soviet occupation of their region, to 10-year-old Esther, the war is something that ends at her garden gate.
 One June day, Soviet soldiers arrive at their house declaring the Rudomins to be "capitalists and enemies of the people."
-Their house and valuables are seized, and Esther, her parents, and her paternal grandparents are packed into cattle cars and "relocated" to another part of the Soviet Union, which turns out to be a forced labour camp in Siberia.
+Their house and valuables are seized, and Esther, her parents, and her paternal grandparents are packed into cattle cars and exiled to another part of the Soviet Union, which turns out to be a forced labour camp in Siberia.
+Three events happen during the move that would be revisited later: Esther is ordered by her mother to take her jewelry to the nearby home of her own mother, where Esther receives the darkest vision of her life; to never see her maternal grandmother again.
+When given a very brief amount of time to pack for the trip.
+Esther attempts to include a family photo album in her luggage, only to be overruled by her mother, who warns her they need to salvage as much as their wardrobe as they can for Siberia.
+During the arrest, Esther's uncle, who had planned a casual visit with her mother, runs out the door.
+The soldiers demand he be identified, but Esther's mother lies about him being a stranger to prevent association with the Rudomins and his likely arrest as well.

-This first half of the book, Esther recalls the horrors of this world: the customary division of the healthy and weak, so that Esther, her parents, and her grandmother are separated from her grandfather; the nightmarish two month train journey with nothing more than watery soup to sustain them; the disorienting arrival in the camp; and the backbreaking work in a gypsum mine that they are forced to do.
+This first half of the book, Esther recalls the horrors of this world: the customary division of the healthy and weak, so that Esther, her parents, and her grandmother are separated from her grandfather; the nightmarish two month train journey with nothing more than watery soup (and an occasional meal of bread and cheese from one of the shops at the train stations they sometimes stop to refuel); the disorienting arrival in the camp; and the backbreaking work in a gypsum mine that they are forced to do.
 She also describes the unexpected mercies that exist alongside it: the local children who smuggle food to the slave labourers at considerable danger to themselves; the amnesty, requested by Britain, that allows the Poles to be released from the camp and to move to Rubtsovsk, a nearby village; and the kindness of the villagers, people with almost as little as the Rudomins, who enable them to survive their exile.